babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/d0c7222c-f78d-4ae0-b0e9-6afb04831aa3)

 Do not worry if you do not respond to any prompt or the searches fail; there are automatic timeouts that will move the process along and you can make adjustments in the ```Settings``` later.

+Also, if you are using Docker, you may still see it says it starts on port 5000.
+Do not worry about this as it is being mapped correctly.

 2. With the startup complete, you can navigate to the webpage: